 The rotating cast of Queens starring in the show are selected from the popular RuPaul’s Drag Race, which ranks among the most popular drag shows on the Strip, calling Flamingo home.

-While I never previously prioritized visiting the Arts District, the area provides a nice contrast to the Strip and Fremont Street – Not a casino in sight, with what I’d describe as a more “neighborhood” or “commercial” vibe.
+The area provides a needed contrast to the environment along the Strip and Fremont Street – Not a casino in sight, with what I’d describe as a more “neighborhood” or “commercial” vibe.

-My recommendation would be to stop by late afternoon to shop, grab a couple of drinks, and have dinner before heading back to a tourist center to get your gamble on.
+My recommendation is to stop by late afternoon to shop, grab a couple of drinks, and have dinner before heading back to a tourist center to get your gamble on.

-For those that have grown tired of the dinging of slot machines, cigarette smoke, or just need a break from gambling, the Arts District could be the perfect thing to do!
+If you’ve grown tired of slot machines, crowds, buskers, and cigarette smoke, or just need a break from gambling, the Arts District could be the perfect place to explore and recharge your batteries.

-See Also: Check out these other things to do besides gambling in Las Vegas.
+Check out these other things to do besides gambling in Las Vegas:

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.